BDC Hamburger Icon

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-How can my business accept Apple Pay?
+How to accept Apple Pay

-If you already accept credit cards, here’s what to do to accept Apple Pay:
+If you already accept credit cards

 1. Determine if you have the right hardware: If you have a credit card machine and card reader, check for the NFC mobile payments image; it looks like three bowed lines indicating a wireless signal.
 If your card reader has that image, you already have the proper hardware for accepting Apple Pay.

-4. Enable Apple Pay on your account for online acceptance: If you want to accept Apple Pay online and it’s not already available on your account, ask your credit card facilitator or processor to enable Apple Pay.
-After it’s enabled, ask your web developer to set up Apple Pay as an online payment app; they’ll add a Pay With Apple Pay button to your checkout page.
+4. Enable Apple Pay on your account for online acceptance: If you want to accept Apple Pay online and it’s not already available on your merchant account, ask your credit card facilitator or processor to enable Apple Pay.
+After it’s enabled, ask your web developer to set up Apple Pay as an online payment app; they’ll add a “Pay With Apple Pay” button to your checkout page.
 Online customers who want to pay with Apple Pay will click that button instead of other checkout options to complete their purchase.

-If you don’t accept credit cards yet:
+If you don’t accept credit cards yet

 Read more >> Factors to Review When Choosing a Credit Card Payment Service